arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/CloudWatch.md

 - Accepts metric data points two weeks in the past and two hours in the future

 #### EC2 Monitoring
+- Must run a **CloudWatch agent** on instance to push system **metrics and logs** to CloudWatch.
--   EC2 instances have metrics every 5 minutes
+- EC2 instances have metrics **every 5 minutes**
--   With detailed monitoring (for a cost), you get metrics every 1 minute
+- With **detailed monitoring** (for a cost), you get metrics **every 1 minute**
 - Use detailed monitoring if you want to react faster to changes (eg. scale faster for your ASG)
-- Available metrics in CloudWatch:
+- **Available metrics in CloudWatch**:
 	- CPU Utilization
-	- Disk Reads
 	- Network Utilization
+	- Disk Performance
+	- Disk Reads/Writes
-- Custom metrics:
+- **Custom metrics**:
-	- Memory utilization
+	- Memory utilization (memory usage)
 	- Disk swap utilization
 	- Disk space utilization
 	- Page file utilization
+- lAM permissions must allow the instance to push logs to CloudWatch
+- CloudWatch agent can be used for logging on premises servers too
+- Can send logs & additional system-level metrics
+    -   CPU (active, guest, idle, system, user, steal)
+    -   Disk metrics (free, used, total), Disk IO (writes, reads, bytes, iops)
+    -   RAM (free, inactive, used, total, cached)
+    -   Netstat (number of TCP and UDP connections, net packets, bytes)
+    -   Processes (total, dead, bloqued, idle, running, sleep)
+    -   Swap Space (free, used, used %)

 ## Dashboards
 - Setup custom dashboards for quick access to key metrics and alarms